 Finally everything finished and it was time to give it a go.
 At first glance I instantly noticed the new tabs feature obviously taken from Firefox.
 I also noticed that the visual aspect of everything in the browser window seemed to be very smooth.
 This gave me a quick “false” feeling about my new install.
 Then the fun started.
 I navigated to one of our support pages and was given an IE template page telling me that I was trying to access a “phishing” website!!
 That led to 15 minutes I will never get back filling out a report with Microsoft explaining why our website is not what they say it is.
 This meant that anyone that had the new version of IE would be falsely told that our site is a site that runs in an illegal form, which is complete and utter slander.
 Luckily they were quick to respond and supposedly remove it from whatever list it was on.

 The next issue I found was the relationship between IE and Outlook.
-Just like everyone else, every other email consists of hyperlinks that I must click to do whatever function necessary or visit a website.
+Just like everyone else, every other email consists of hyperlinks that I must click to do whatever function necessary or visit a website that can download free invoice tools for my business.
 Prior to the upgrade, I click the link and a new browser window opens to the url.
 After the upgrade, I click a link and everything is put on hold (frozen) unless I either end the process or I get a windows error.
 If the windows error pops up, it is followed by a “Save As” windows explorer window like I’m trying to save something.
 After wasted time looking for a way to change the default browser, I have finally succumbed to highlighting the url, copying it to my clipboard and pasting it in a Firefox address bar.
 It has completely ruined my simplicity of email link clicking.

 As if I didn’t have enough issues, the next day I was doing some accounting work in Quickbooks until I attempted to do one of our very vital weekly duties only to be told I was using an incorrect version of Internet Explorer.
 I thought it must have been a mistake, so I tried again and received the same message.
 So I tried restarting my computer and again, the same error message.
 This new IE version has now limited my abilities in our accounting software to where I have to move to another computer to complete them.